News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Working With Security Partners

-Organizations working with RISC-V chips on a shoestring budget may make the decision to sacrifice security, says Mike Eftimakis, vice president of strategy and ecosystem at Codasip, a software company.
+Organizations working with RISC-V chips on a shoestring budget may lead to the decision to sacrifice security, says Mike Eftimakis, vice president of strategy and ecosystem at Codasip, a software company.

-Hardware security experts recommended going to established RISC-V companies with solid security processes, a strong customer base, and a good track record of designing chips.
+Hardware security experts recommend going to established RISC-V companies with solid security processes, a strong customer base, and a good track record of designing chips.
 One example is Santa Clara, Calif.-based SiFive, which handles security analysis and rigorous compliance testing in its cores.
-The company has a large customer base that includes Google and NASA, a spokesman said in an email.
+The company has a large customer base that includes Google and NASA, said a spokesman in an email.

-Another RISC-V company, Cupertino, Calif-based Ventana Micro Systems, uses the Caliptra specification to put security features directly in computing chips.
-Caliptra was developed by the Open Compute Project, a coalition which includes Google, Microsoft, AMD, and Nvidia.
+Another RISC-V company, Cupertino, Calif.-based Ventana Micro Systems, uses the Caliptra specification to put security features directly in computing chips.
+Caliptra was developed by the Open Compute Project, a coalition that includes Google, Microsoft, AMD, and Nvidia.

 About the Author